-Let us bring the taproom to you* In these unprecedented and concerning times, we have taken the decision to offer a home delivery service, delivering to your doorstep, to customers in North West London, within a 6km radius of us, offering cases of bottles and cans with a view to introducing more options next week. […] Read more
+Let us bring the taproom to you* In these unprecedented and concerning times, we have taken the decision to offer a home delivery service, delivering to your doorstep, to customers in North West London.
+Free delivery within a 3-mile radius of us, offering cases of bottles and cans.
+To view our latest beer availability, click below. […] Read more

-In these unprecedented and concerning times, we have taken the decision to offer a home delivery service, delivering to your doorstep, to customers in North West London, within a 6km radius of us, offering cases of bottles and cans with a view to introducing more options next week.
+In these unprecedented and concerning times, we have taken the decision to offer a home delivery service, delivering to your doorstep, to customers in North West London.
+Free delivery within a 3-mile radius of us, offering cases of bottles and cans.

 To view our latest beer availability, click below.
 Mixed cases are available in multiples of 24 bottles or cans.